 - See also Travel Lite, Lani Teshim’s great site, chock full of useful packing tips, lists and resources.

-- Alexandra of Travel Fashion Girl has a lot of different packing list on her packing resources page.
+- Alexandra of Travel Fashion Girl has a lot of different packing list on her packing resources page, divided by season and by destination — with photos too.

 - Packing list from Anne and her partner Mike (divided by gender).